 The above are just some of the examples of witnesses that may help to prove parental alienation.

-Who talks to the children about the parental alienation?
+Who talks to the children about parental alienation?

 How does this interview take place?
-The most common are a court appointed child custody evaluator, minor’s counsel or a court appointed investigator.
+The most common is a court-appointed child custody evaluator, minor's counsel or a court-appointed investigator.

 Child custody evaluators

 The same is true with a private child custody evaluator, sometimes called a 730 evaluator.

 730 refers to Evidence Code 730.